 the Alberta-BC border, the continental divide) with an elevation of 1643 m, which incidentally is 316 m higher than

 We've also compiler our list of top "must see" attractions along the way.
 This list has 14 items that we feel charcterizes Canada and the Canadian experience.
+The mid-point of the highway is at Batchwanana Bay, just noth of Sault Ste Marie, Ontario, on the Sault to Wawa segment, which was opened in 1963.
 We appreciate your feedback.

 Trans-Canada Highway History

 As early as 1910, there were calls for a national road across Canada, and Tofino laid claim to the "wetern terminus" in that year, a dream unfulfilled, but the sign remains on its waterfront to this day.
 The first post of the Canadian Highway was planted in Victoria in 1912.
 The first successful crossing of Canada by car was in 1912, when Thomas Wilby supplemented existing dirt roads with railway rights of way along the rugged Lake Superior north shore and over the Rocky Mountains.
 Some sections of the highway were paved early on (for example, Highway 17 in Northern Ontario was paved in 1937), while others had major construction challenges and would require federal support.